In conjunction with the American Association of Ophthalmic Oncologists and Pathologists

-The 2018 Ocular Oncology and Pathology Subspecialty Day aims to provide up-to-date and state-of-the-art discussions and debates and pathology diagnosis on the most common, interesting and controversial topics regarding tumors of the eye and adnexa and other diseases.
-These include diagnostic tips, imaging information, currently available pathologic and molecular biologic diagnostic techniques, therapies with laser photocoagulation, photodynamic therapy, radiation therapy, local and systemic chemotherapy, and novel emerging therapies.
+The 2020 Ocular Oncology and Pathology Subspecialty Day aims to provide up-to-date and state-of-the-art discussions and debates and pathology diagnosis on the most common, interesting and controversial topics regarding tumors of the eye and adnexa.
+These include diagnostic tips, imaging information, currently available pathologic and molecular biologic diagnostic techniques, therapies therapies including laser, radiation, local and systemic chemotherapy, and novel emerging therapies.
 This Subspecialty day maintains the audience updated on the Global health trends (ie DEI) and aims to equalize care and knowledge throughout USA and other countries.
-Information provided can be applied to patients seen in most ophthalmology practices, such as those with conjunctival tumors in corneal practices, retinal/uveal tumors in retina practices, and eyelid/orbital tumors in comprehensive and oculoplastic practices.
+Information provided can be applied to patients seen in most ophthalmology practices, such as those with ocular surface tumors in corneal practices, intraocular tumors in retina practices, and eyelid/orbital tumors in comprehensive and oculoplastic practices.

 The intended target audience for this program is practicing ophthalmologists, residents in training and fellows.

 Upon completion of this activity, participants should be able to:

-- Identify clinical and pathologic features of certain tumors, such as ocular melanoma, retinoblastoma and conjunctival premalignant lesions.
+- Identify clinical and pathologic features of certain tumors, such as uveal melanoma, retinoblastoma, and lymphoma.

 - Identify and manage treatment complications such as second tumors and metastasis.

 - Recognize advances in liquid biopsies and ocular pathology.